camilaferc/rramen/README.md

 The `MAPBOX_ACCESS_KEY` must be set in the `config.ini` file under the `[mapbox]` section.

 #### c.
 Datasets
-In order to solve RR queries, RRAMEN requires the following datasets for a given region of interest.
+In order to solve RR queries, RRAMEN requires the following datasets for a given region of interest (e.g. berlin).
+The name of the region of interest must be set in the `config.ini` file under the `[map]` section.
 ##### OSM Map
 RRAMEN uses OSM maps ([https://www.openstreetmap.org/](https://www.openstreetmap.org/)) in order to model a city's road network.
 After downloading an OSM map for a given region, the `.osm` file must be placed in `data/osm/<region-name>/<osm-file>` under RRAMEN's root directory.